butttcoin/ButtCoinV2/source/readme.md

 8. Any blacklisted account that attemps a transfer will get all of their tokens burned.

-9. Usual getters for the root, whitelist, blacklist, mining statistics, ...
+9. Usual getters for the root, whitelist, blacklist, mining statistics, ... have been added.